 An automatically-generated construction variable containing the Fortran compiler command-line options for specifying directories to be searched for include files and module files.
-The value of \$FORTRANINCFLAGS is created by prepending/appending \$INCPREFIX and \$INCSUFFIX to the beginning and end of each directory in \$FORTRANPATH.
+The value of \$FORTRANINCFLAGS is created by respectively prepending and appending \$INCPREFIX and \$INCSUFFIX to the beginning and end of each directory in \$FORTRANPATH.